colonelkarani/Medicine-Notes/OBSTETRICS AND GYNAECOLOGY/Scientific Basis of Obs Gyn/Obstetric History Taking.md

 			- How many weeks and days into pregnancy

 3. **Chief Complaint**
-	- Put it in chronological order, duration + complaints in patienst own words
+	- Put it in chronological order, duration + complaints in patients own words
 	- If she's giving birth
 		- labor pains
 		- elective ??